Nootropic profile

 Alpha Lipoic Acid (ALA) is a unique fat- and water-soluble antioxidant that crosses the blood-brain barrier to protect neurons from oxidative damage.
 It supports brain energy metabolism, regenerates other antioxidants, and shows promise for age-related cognitive decline and neuropathy.

-The key benefits of Alpha Lipoic Acid include: Cognitive Enhancement, Energy, Focus, Longevity, Memory, Mood.
+The main benefits people report from Alpha Lipoic Acid are: Cognitive Enhancement, Energy, Focus, Longevity, Memory, Mood.

 Log in to leave a comment.